Lolabird/everforest-ant-dark-trilium-theme/README.md

 # EverForest Ant Dark (EFAD) Trilium Theme
-Trilium Notes theme to go with Everforest and Ant Dark linux desktop themes.
+This is a Trilium Notes theme to go with Everforest and Ant Dark Linux desktop themes.

 ## Credits and Resources
 ### Fonts